 TU BAF is the "University of Resources".
 With its four core themes – geosciences, materials, energy, and environment – TU BAF has a distinct profile addressing the specific issues of our modern industrial society.
-Teaching and research reflect a practical orientation responding to the demands of industry.
-Thanks to its financial backing, including private sources, TU BAF is one of the ten best research-focused universities in Germany.
+Teaching and research reflect a practical orientation in responding to the actual demands of industry.
+Thanks to its financial backing, including private sources, TU BAF is one of the 10 best research-focused universities in Germany.
 This guarantees a high level of education in the fields of science, engineering, and economics.

 TU BAF receives top positions in nationwide rankings due to its outstanding conditions for studying and its intensive mentoring programmes.